abdoulm366/TTU-Capstone--Electrical-Class-Kit/Documentation/Signoff/Vehicle Lights.md

 $R = 200 Ω$

-resistance of 200 Ω seems to be the value that will keep the current flow to the LEDs safe preventing damage.
+Resistance of 200 Ω shall keep the current flow to the LEDs safe, preventing damage.

-A little functionality analysis on the buildable schematic explanation of the Multiplexer :

-The truth table below represents the functionality of the the SN74LV4052A multiplexers:
+The truth table below represents the functionality of the SN74LV4052A multiplexers:

 Table 2.
 Mux 1 functionality.
 |INH | B | A | 1Y0 | 1Y1 | 1Y2 | 1Y3 |